 The Benefits of Earned Value Management

-Since we are discussing the importance of EVM, it makes perfect sense to list the seven key benefits you can expect by adopting this project management strategy:
+Below shows a list of the seven key benefits you can expect by adopting this project management strategy:

 - Better upfront planning

 - Maintain objectivity by understanding where your project stands currently versus where you planned it to be at that point and how much work your team has actually completed versus what you had projected to complete

 - Increased accountability, where managers and employees honestly and accurately track the time and report their progress